 As a result, the new way is now ...

 This is why Hebrews 12:22-26 warns about the severe consequences of rejecting these “words of Christ” spoken from heaven.
 Various preachers, attempting to protect their brand of Bible teaching based on Galatian religion, try to persuade us that Christ's heavenly words carry a 'lesser weight' than those spoken on earth.
 Yet, Christians slip into dangerous error and even heresy when they fail to accept all His words on an equal basis.

 Truths in the New Testament

 There are two primary revelations found in the New Testament.
 John's "Revelation of Jesus Christ" is the one most are familiar with.
 However, there is also a 'Revelation of Jesus Christ', which was given to Saint Paul.
 Bible Scholars refer to it as "The Pauline Revelation".
-God's purpose for John's Revelation centers on the nation of Israel and the end time Tribulation Period - ending with the Second Coming of Christ.
+God's purpose for John's Revelation focuses on the nation of Israel and the Tribulation Period - which ends at the Second Coming of Christ.
 However, God's purpose for Paul's Revelation is vastly different.
 It was designed to provide the full details of New Covenant salvation for the Church, which was declared to be "a Mystery" - and was previously unknown until God revealed it to Paul.